 - How well you’ve managed your repayments in the past

-- Whether you’ve previously defaulted on any accounts
+- Whether you’ve previously defaulted on any accounts or have any other black marks such as bankruptcy and court actions.

 If your credit score is lower, lenders consider you to be a higher risk.
 As a result, you might be denied a personal loan or only be eligible for one with a higher interest rate.
 On the other hand, if you have a good score, you are considered to be a better quality borrower.
-Lenders are generally more willing to offer a better interest rate or extend your credit if you have a higher credit score.
+Lenders are generally more willing to offer a better interest rate or extend you credit if you have a higher credit score.

-Are credit scores the only way lenders evaluate personal loan applications?
+How else do lenders evaluate personal loan applications?

 Using a personal loan to improve your credit rating